High School (song)

-"High School" is a song by Trinidadian-American rapper and singer Nicki Minaj featuring American rapper Lil Wayne for Minaj's reissued second studio album Pink Friday: Roman Reloaded – The Re-Up (2012).
-It was released on April 16, 2013, by Young Money, Cash Money, and Republic as the third single from the record.
-The song was written and produced by Boi-1da and T-Minus, with additional songwriting provided by Minaj and Lil Wayne.
-"High School" is a hip hop and R&B song that lyrically discusses adultery.
-The song peaked at number 64 on the U.S. Billboard Hot 100, and additionally reached numbers 15 and 20 on the Billboard Hot Rap Songs and Hot R&B/Hip-Hop Songs component charts.
-Elsewhere, the track charted moderately throughout international singles charts, including number 31 on the UK Singles Chart, and has been certified Silver in the country for moving 200,000 units as of December 2021.
-It has also been certified 2× Platinum in the United States by the RIAA as of June 2022.
+"High School" is a song by rapper Nicki Minaj, featuring rapper Lil Wayne, from the reissue of Minaj's second studio album, Pink Friday: Roman Reloaded – The Re-Up (2012).
+It was released on April 16, 2013 by Young Money, Cash Money and Republic as the album's third and final single.

+The hip hop and R&B song was written by Minaj and producers Boi-1da and T-Minus, with additional writing by Lil Wayne.
+It peaked at number 64 on the U.S. Billboard Hot 100 and number 31 on the UK Singles Chart.
+It is certified 2× Platinum by the RIAA in the U.S. and Silver in the UK for moving 200,000 units.

-An accompanying music video was directed by Benny Boom, in which Minaj is depicted in the midst of an affair with Lil Wayne.
-The clip additionally includes footage of the "Pink Pill", a variation of the "Beats Pro" speaker created by Beats Electronics in collaboration with Minaj.
+Directed by Benny Boom, the music video features Minaj and Lil Wayne, and includes footage of the "Pink Pill", a variation of the "Beats Pro" speaker created by Beats Electronics in collaboration with Minaj.